interNFT/nft-rfc/nft_rfc_009.md

 ========

-Interchain Identifiers (IIDs) are a family of DID methods for blockchain-based assets such as tokens, smart contracts, and addresses.
+Interchain Identifiers (IIDs) are a family of DID methods for specifically designed to refer to on-chain assets, such as NFTs, fungible tokens, namespace records and wallets.
 Built on Decentralized Identifiers from the World Wide Web Consortium [[1]](#ref1), IIDs are 100% conformant DIDs; IIDs ***are*** DIDs and IID documents are DID documents.
 The IID specification also provides